-If you are interested in knowing more about confirmation and the course, please get in touch with Janet, our Vicar (tel 924 35510) OR Email Janet: firstname.lastname@example.org – attaching completed startform.
+Whether you are an adult or a child and are interested in knowing more about confirmation and the course, please get in touch with our Vicar Rev’d Beth Anderson – 07734088039 or email: firstname.lastname@example.org

 2016 Confirmation at St. Nicholas’ Church, Blundellsands – with retired Bishop Cyril Ashton and visiting Assistant Bishop Susan Goff from Virginia, USA.